DoriDoro/algoInvest_trade/README.md

 ## 2nd part - optimization of the bruteforce algorithm:
 The programme must provide an answer in less than one second.
+I have created two algorithms, one greedy algorithm and a branch and bound algorithm.
+Add share datasets of 1000 shares, cleaned the datasets before usage with pandas library.

 ## Installation: